Cardano-freelance-marketplace/freelance-marketplace-local/documentation/cookbook.md

 ## Git clone all repositories
 Clone the repositories so your folder looks like this :

-├── freelance-marketplace-be
+├── Workchain-be

-├── freelance-marketplace-fe
+├── Workchain-fe

-├── freelance-marketplace-local
+├── Workchain-local

-├── freelance-marketplace-sc
+├── Workchain-sc

-├── freelance-marketplace-tx
+├── Workchain-tx

-├── freelance-marketplace-auth
+├── Workchain-auth

 └── ogmios